+'''

 "BigInteger: Constructor: non-numeric string"

+'''

-If called on an empty string, it will throw an invalid argument exception with the error message std::string to string();
+If called on an empty string, it will throw an invalid argument exception with the error message

+'''

 "BigInteger: Constructor: empty string"

+'''

-The copy constructor, BigInteger(const BigInteger& N), will simply copy the fields of N to this.
-The function will return a string representation of a BigInteger as a base 10 numeral.
-It will be used to overload the stream insertion operator <<, as was done in the Queue and Stack examples, and in your List ADT from pa5.
+The third constructor, BigInteger(const BigInteger& N), will simply copy the fields of N to this.
+The function will be used to overload the stream insertion operator <<, as was done in the Queue and Stack examples, and in your List ADT from pa5.
 In a similar manner you will use int compare(const BigInteger& N) const;